itsbcit/docker-rakefile/README.md

 `rake install`

 ### update
 `Rakefile` self-update.
-This downloads and overwrites `Rakefile` with [the latest release](https://github.com/itsbcit/docker-rakefile/releases/latest/download/Rakefile)
+Download and overwrites `Rakefile` with [the latest release](https://github.com/itsbcit/docker-rakefile/releases/latest/download/Rakefile)

 `rake update`

 ### template

-`rake template` will create or overwrite Dockerfile(s) from ERB templates and copy any files listed for the versions and variants into their build directories.
+Create or overwrite Dockerfile(s) from ERB templates and copy any files listed for the versions and variants into their build directories.

+`rake template`

 ### build
-Builds the Docker image(s).
+Build the Docker image(s).

+`rake build`

 ### tag
-Adds standard and `metadata.yaml` configured tags to the image(s).
+Add standard and `metadata.yaml` configured tags to the image(s).

+`rake tag`

 Standard tags:
 * image_name:b(`build id`) eg. `mybusybox:b1567100182`
 * image_name:latest

 ### push
-Pushes all images and tags to Docker Hub and/or the repositores configured in `metadata.yaml`.
+Push all images and tags to Docker Hub and/or the repositores configured in `metadata.yaml`.

+`rake push`

 ## metadata.yaml
 Sample metadata.yaml with all options: